ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt04_acceleration_structure.md

 ### Acceleration structure best practice

-Building BLASes and TLASes is relatively expensive, it is best to try to reduce the number of acceleration structures builds and updates.
+As building BLASes and TLASes is relatively expensive, it is best to try to reduce the number of acceleration structures builds and updates.

-Skinned animations are costly in ray tracing as they require you to continuously update the BLASes of these meshes.
+Skinned animations are costly in ray tracing as they require you to continuously update the BLASes of the meshes.
 It is recommended to limit the number of skinned objects in your scenes.
-Depending on your use case you might consider not updating all the acceleration structures in every frame.
+Depending on your use case, you might consider not updating all the acceleration structures in every frame.
 It is usually possible to reuse the same old acceleration structure across a few frames, without noticeable artifacts.
 Similarly, you can implement some kind of heuristic to reduce the update frequency of objects too far from the camera, although this can be tricky since most effects still need to consider objects outside the view frustum.

 When building a new BLAS, it is generally recommended to use `VK_BUILD_ACCELERATION_STRUCTURE_PREFER_FAST_TRACE_BIT_KHR` for static geometry. `VK_BUILD_ACCELERATION_STRUCTURE_PREFER_FAST_BUILD_BIT_KHR` can be faster in certain situations, such as dynamic geometry or streaming.
 If updating BLASes becomes problematic, you can consider testing different options.